-The City Assembly, as the citizens' representative body, will discuss the 2023 Budget Proposal on 8 December 2022.
-The proposal should be adopted by 31 December 2022.
-It provides for substantial amounts of revenues and expenditures ( $\leq 2.08$ bn and $\leq 2.02$ bn respectively).
-In 2023, every employed person is expected to pay an average monthly amount of $\leq 158$ in personal income tax and surtax into the budget, while the average monthly amount spent by the City per capita will be about $\leq 219$ .
+The City Assembly, as the citizens' representative body, enacted the City of Zagreb 2023 Budget on 8 December 2022.
+It provides for substantial amounts of revenues and expenditures ( $\leq 2.08$ mn and $\leq 2.02$ bn respectively).
+In 2023, every employed person is expected to pay an average monthly amount of $\leq 158$ in personal income tax and surtax into the budget, while the average monthly amount to be spent by the City per capita will be about $\leq 219$ .
 Given all that, all Zagreb citizens should be interested in how these funds are collected and spent.
 With the help of this brief guide and the Guide to the City of Zagreb Budget, citizens can also take part and try to shape the final 2023 budget and the services they will benefit from.
 They can do so either through their local committees and city districts or directly by submitting suggestions and comments to City Assembly representatives.
 They also have the right to attend the meetings of the City Assembly and its working bodies.